 They all perform the same basic task, with the Ring smartphone app alerting you when the buzzer is pressed and opening a two-way video call.
-But, as of May 2022, there are no fewer than seven different models of Ring doorbell to pick from, plus a range of accessories.
+But, as of March, 2023 there are no fewer than nine different models of Ring doorbells to pick from, plus a range of accessories.
 Prices range from under $65 to over $300.

-This GearBrain guide has been written to help you work out which Ring Video Doorbell is best for your budget and your smart home.
+This GearBrain guide has been written to help you determine which Ring Video Doorbell is best for your budget and smart home.

 Wireless Video Doorbells

 We are starting with Ring's battery-powered video doorbells.
-These can be powered by your existing Doorbell wiring if you so wish, but their real purpose is to work entirely wirelessly.
-You just attach it to your door or wall, connect it to your Wi-Fi network, and away you go.
+Your existing Doorbell wiring can power these if you so wish, but their real purpose is to work entirely wirelessly.
+You attach it to your door or wall, connect it to your Wi-Fi network, and away you go.

 Ring currently sells four versions of its wireless doorbell – and they all look almost identical, despite their prices spanning from $80 to $200, or even $250 when bought with the company's Chime Pro.